MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 The .zip you create for your skill files can include any image and audio files used in the skill.
 When you upload image and audio files this way, Misty appends the filenames of these assets with the `UniqueID` from the skill's `meta` file. **Note:** You do not need to change the filenames in the original skill code to include this appended `UniqueID`.

-When you upload skill files, Misty associates the uploaded files with the `UniqueID` in that skill's JSON `meta` file.
 You can overwrite the JavaScript code file or associate new image and audio files with an existing skill by uploading these files to Misty alongside the `meta` file for that skill.

-**Note:** You **must** upload the `meta` file for a skill each time you upload new skill files.
+You **must** upload the `meta` file for a skill each time you upload new skill files.
 Misty uses information from the `meta` to store these files correctly.
 When you delete a skill, all of the image and audio files associated with that skill are also removed from the robot.

 ### Using Skill Runner
 The Misty Skill Runner web tool is a graphic interface for some of the skill-management actions that you would otherwise need to handle via a REST client.
 For details on using Skill Runner to load and run a skill, see the [Misty Skill Runner guide](../../skills/tools/#misty-skill-runner).